bovinehero/shodan-heroku/README.md

 Often the tools used by testers are independent of one another and require translating of results into a common data format that is more easily digestible by the buisness.
 This presented a gap I gap where I could explore using python to reach a remote endpoint and provide data to report in a csv friendly format.

-For my submission for PP3 in the Code Institute Full Stack Developer Course I developed a command line tool to interact with the shodan search engine API and read/write data to Google Sheets.
+For my submission for PP3 in the Code Institute Full Stack Developer Course I developed a proof of concept command line tool to interact with the shodan search engine API and read/write data to Google Sheets.

 > [Shodan](https://www.shodan.io/) is the first public search engine for Internet-connected devices and offers users a way to discover how exposed different endpoints are to attack.